Thinking and learning strengths in autistic children

-These might be strengths when compared to typically developing children, or individual strengths within their own skill sets.
+These might be strengths when compared with typically developing children, or individual strengths within their own skill sets.

 Once you work out what your child’s strengths and abilities are, you can use them to help your child’s development.

-Visual thinking can be a strength for children with autism spectrum disorder (ASD).
-They can be good at visual search tasks like finding a triangle within a complex picture, or finding a red S in a set of red Xs and green Ss.
+Visual thinking can be a strength for autistic children.
+They might be good at visual search tasks like finding a triangle within a complex picture, or finding a red S in a set of red Xs and green Ss.

-These good visual skills might be because children with ASD tend to focus on details, rather than the whole – for example, specific details in a picture, rather than the whole picture.
+These strong visual skills might be because autistic children tend to focus on details, rather than the whole.

-Also, children with ASD can be visual learners.
+Also, autistic children are often visual learners.
 This might be because visual information lasts longer and is more concrete than spoken and heard information.
-This might help children with ASD – who often need longer than typically developing children – to process information and choose what they’re going to say.
+It might help autistic children to process information and choose how to respond.

-You might think about how you can present information visually and use your child’s visual skills to help her in other areas.
+You can help your child learn by presenting information visually.
+You can also use your child’s visual skills to help them in other areas.
 For example:

 - Take photos of the different play activities your child can do, and put them on an ‘activity board’ as a reminder or to help your child make a choice.

 - Take photos of the different steps involved in daily activities, like packing a school bag or brushing teeth.
 Stick the sequence on a wall near where your child does each activity.

-- Use visual schedules for either the whole day or for smaller activities.
+- Use visual supports for either the whole day or for daily activities.

 - When it’s bed time, I brush my teeth.